instride-ch/pimcore-data-definitions/README.md

  - XML
  - SQL

 Because, the data needs to be non-hierarchial, XML and JSON are very limited.
 You can write your own provider to prepare the data for the plugin.
-Todo that, you simply need to create a new class within the "ImportDefinitions\Model\Provider" namespace and call
+To do that, you simply need to create a new class within the "ImportDefinitions\Model\Provider" namespace and call

 ```